 Achieve Compliance and Real Security at Speed with a Next-Gen WAF and RASP

 This is what Signal Sciences provides for some of the largest web applications in the world.
-This means that, instead of just checking a box for PCI, you can be actively defending against the OWASP Top 10, account takeovers, instrument business logic and fight off bots, all without interfering with legitimate customer activity.
+Instead of just checking a box for PCI, you can be actively defending against the OWASP Top 10, account takeovers, instrument business logic and fight off bots, all without interfering with legitimate customer activity.

 Don’t settle for compliance alone.
 You can achieve both compliance and real protection — and that’s what your business and your customers deserve.